Skip to Main Content

 dehumidifier in the basement

 Standing water can be the main culprit for mold, condensation, and nasty smells—all of which make a happy home for basement bugs.
-But when water is intruding in your basement—you don’t have to sit there and take it.
-Interior drainage systems can collect water building up on your basement walls or in the soil around your basement, and redirect it to a sump pump, which will force it out of your home.
+But when water leaks into your basement, you don’t have to sit there and take it.
+Interior drainage systems collect water building up on your basement walls or in the soil around your basement and redirect it to a sump pump, which will force it out of your home.
 These systems work around the clock to ensure that you don’t have to deal with standing water—and therefore unwelcome bug guests.

 essential oils